Lee Marvin as Charlie Strom, professional mob hitman

 - Brown plastic-framed sunglasses with dark green lenses

-- Rolex Submariner 5513 with stainless case, black dial, and black bezel on stainless link bracelet
+- Rolex Submariner 5508 stainless dive watch with black dial and black rotating bezel on stainless Oyster-style link bracelet

 Charlie’s weapon of choice for the opening hit is the same blued Smith & Wesson Model 27 that he would use during the finale.